terodox/terodox.tech/content/posts/2019-12-01--stencil-js-part-3/index.md

 }
 ```

-Is use in HTML like this:
+Is used in HTML like this:

 ```html
 <my-custom-element an-example-prop="Something stringy"></my-custom-element>